poepperl/rdfier/docu/source/3_models.md

 # Uncertainty Models

-Below are listed all 9 modelings that UnCo contains.
+Below are listed all 9 modelings that the RDFier contains.
 A more detailed description of the modelings can be seen in the master thesis.

 ## Model 1:
 ![model1](images/1.png)